drunisanura/trading_timeline/Readme.md

 Showing fake chart for specific Crypto.
 We need to make a meeting with Client to discuss on other specific fake ui feature that client want to add)

-### Main topic for meeting with Client.

-What are main different between each account eg. normal account, trading account?
-What are the main features for trading?
-What are the specific feature for fake ui data?